rkyzk/ecopost/README.md

 ### Testing Features
 As preparatory steps for the following tests:
-1. create a user with username "testuser" and a password "gR48NmYr1"
+1. create a user with username "testuser", an email "test@ecopost.com" and a password "gR48NmYr1"
 2. Log in as "testuser"
 3. make 10 posts with following titles and contents:
 Title: blog 1, blog 2, blog 3, blog 4, blog 5, blog 6, blog 7, blog 8, blog 9, blog 10